kilipan/nasin-toki/README.md

 Note that the direct object (here `Z`) relates to the predicate (here `Y`) and *not* to the preverb.
 The individual preverbs are covered in more detail [here](https://github.com/kilipan/nasin-toki#more-info-on-preverbs).

+### negation of preverbs
+As with prepositions, preverbs cannot be modified when used in their grammatical function.
+But we can also follow them with the particle `ala`.
+This negates the preverb.

+`mi wile ala toki` - "I don't want to talk."
+`waso li kama ala suli` - "The bird didn't become important."

 ## how to say "and"